Housing Information for Parents

 Housing Room Types

-Our buildings are suite style with 2 persons per bedroom a common living room and bathroom space inside the suite.
-Please note that due to COVID-19, residents will be offered the option to sleep in a single occupied room.
+Our buildings are suite style with 2 persons per bedroom with a common living room and bathroom space inside the suite.

 Furnished, Free Cable (120 channels), Wifi, A/C and Heat, and laundry on the first floor.